Nightporter: Inspiration

+Lyrics, music and recording

 The song "marked the first real example of Sylvian using first person narrative to convey a sense of longing and regret to his audience".
 The song is a ballad, with a "rather minimalistic arrangement [that] is dominated by piano".
 AllMusic reviewer Ned Raggett describes the song as "a slow-paced semi-waltz with Barbieri's piano taking the lead throughout with wonderful results".
 The piano part was actually played by both Barbieri and Sylvian in tandem, with the former stating that "I think it was just a case of one of us playing the chordal and bass parts and the other playing the top lines".

 Sylvian's vocals and the piano are accompanied by a string bass and an oboe, both of which were played by session musicians Barry Guy and Andrew Cauthery, respectively, with a keyboard coming in towards the end, also by Barbieri.
 Guy has since said that he "remember[s] nothing about the session, other than they had great barnets".

-Release and reception
+Release

 The single was released in November 1982, a month before the band split.
 Originally Virgin Records had planned to release the unreleased song "Some Kind of Fool" from the Gentlemen Take Polaroids recording sessions as a single, but it was replaced by "Nightporter".
 The 7-inch single has a cover of "Ain't That Peculiar" as its B-side, which also originally featured on Gentlemen Take Polaroids.
 However, this version of the song is an alternate version that first appeared on the 1980 various artists compilation album Cash Cows.
 A 7-inch promo single 'DJ Edit' of "Nightporter" was also released and it was used for the soundtrack to the music video.
 The 12-inch single features a different B-side, "Methods of Dance", which was taken from Gentlemen Take Polaroids.
 A six-song EP was also released, only in Japan, in December 1982.

+Reception

 John Shearlaw was disparaging in his review for Record Mirror, writing that "David Sylvian reaches out for the ultimate concept with a desperately dreary remix of a 'stage favourite' from the 'Gentlemen Take Polaroids' album.
 Watch the tinkling piano and whining voice climb up the charts... and cry".
 However, in Melody Maker, Paul Simper was more positive, describing "Nightporter" as "an arresting and unexpected single in the wake of their Tin Drum LP.
 Shaped round some elegant piano and with Dave Sylvian’s vocals returning to the impressive emotional depths of “Ghosts”, this should give the band’s critics a little food for thought".